John Walter Hulme: Legal appointment

-Hong Kong was ceded to the United Kingdom under the Treaty of Nanking signed in 1842.
-A military government was first formed.
-In 1844, civilian government was put in place headed by Governor John Francis Davis.
+Hong Kong was ceded to the United Kingdom in 1842 under the Treaty of Nanking.
+Initially, a military government was formed.
+In 1844, civilian government was put in place under Governor John Francis Davis.

 Hulme was appointed the first Chief Justice of Hong Kong.
 The Colonial Office had great difficulty in finding a judge willing to go to the newly established colony.
-Hulme was offered the very high salary of £3,000 per annum to go to Hong Kong.
-In return he agreed to give up his right to a pension.
+Hulme was offered the very high salary of £3,000 per annum to go to Hong Kong; in return, he agreed to give up his right to a pension.

-He arrived in Hong Kong Kong on 7 May 1844 on board the H.M.S.
+He arrived in Hong Kong on 7 May 1844 on board the H.M.S.
 Spitfire together with Davis and other officials.
 He was also appointed as a member of the Hong Kong Legislative Council.
 The Supreme Court was formally opened on 1 October 1844 with Hulme on the bench.

 As Chief Justice, Hulme fearlessly protected the independence of the judiciary.
-He had a number of run-ins with Governor Davis that culminated in charges being brought against him of drunkenness.
+He had a number of run-ins with Governor Davis that culminated in charges of drunkenness being brought against him.
 The charge against him read that he had been "in a state of intoxication as to attract public attention when attending a public entertainment given by Rear Admiral Thomas Cockrane on November 22, 1845".
-He was brought before the Executive Council of Hong Kong in 1847 who found him guilty and suspended him from his position.
-On 30 December 1847, Hulme returned to England during his suspension.
-The Colonial Secretary refused to uphold the verdict and Hulme soon returned to Hong Kong.
+In 1847, he was brought before the Executive Council of Hong Kong, who found him guilty and suspended him from his position.
+On 30 December 1847, Hulme returned to England; the Colonial Secretary refused to uphold the verdict and he soon returned to Hong Kong.